Spectre (DC Comics character): Characterization

-James "Jim" Corrigan
+Jim Corrigan

-Jim Corrigan is a detective of New York City who grew up with a abusive father, who was a fundamentalist preacher and taught God's wrath came to those who sinned.
+Jim Corrigan is a detective of New York City who grew up with an abusive father, who was a fundamentalist preacher and taught God's wrath came to those who sinned.
 After enduring abuse for years, Corrigan ran away from home to enlist in the Army before eventually settling as a detective in New York.
 Arrogant and mean-spirited for a time, Corrigan was eventually killed by mobster Gat Benson in 1940 but found himself bonded to the Spectre (Aztar) as his soul cried for vengeance.
 While now undead, Corrigan returned to work while also operating as the hero Spectre, eventually becoming a founding member of the Justice Society of America.